In this tutor interview series, we chat to ACCA F7 tutor Wojtek Lyjak and get his tips on how to pass the Financial Reporting exam first time!

 I’d say that to anyone who’s on a budget – ACCA F7 really is worth investment, and will stand you in very good stead for the next step

-W.L: Happy to help.
-I go into more detail in the LearnSignal F7 course, so students preparing to take the paper should check it out!
+Wojtek: Happy to help.
+I go into more detail in the learnsignal F7 course, so students preparing to take the paper should check it out!

-Wojtek Lyjak is an accomplished financial tutor and exam preparation expert with a decade of experience helping students master financial reporting.
-His previous roles have included managing financial training for powerhouse EY, as well as offering specialist accounting policy advice at multinational level.
+Wojtek Lyjak is a financial tutor and exam preparation expert with a decade of experience helping students master financial reporting.
+His previous roles include managing financial training for EY.
 Wojtek is a CFA Charterholder and Fellow Member of the ACCA.

-Wojtek is a highly respected tutor with a well-earned reputation for his engaging and knowledgeable approach, making him the perfect partner for LearnSignal.
+Wojtek is a highly respected tutor with a reputation for an engaging and knowledgeable approach, making him the perfect partner for learnsignal.